-Substantive Issues Outside the Purview of a Simulation: Issues occasionally arise which are outside the scope of an AMUN simulation.
-In these cases, Representatives should consult Home Government to determine whether the issue may be discussed at the Conference.
-All decisions of the Home Government Secretariat are final on such issues.
+Issues occasionally arise which are outside the scope of an AMUN simulation.
+In these cases, Representatives should consul their Rapporteur or Special Rapporteur to determine whether the issue may be discussed at the Conference.
+Representatives on Security Councils should consult their simulation directors about such issues.
+All decisions of the Secretariat are final on such issues.